Code-Institute-Submissions/CasinoGame/README.md

 Theme is the upgrade option for the game.
-This would have to completed and reviewed and tested ensuring the themes can be swapped correctly and wouldn�t have any code breaks.
+This would have to completed and reviewed and tested ensuring the themes can be swapped correctly and wouldn't have any code breaks.
 This would require through testing to ensure the user can flip between themes very easy if they wish to do without losing their current game.
 My overall target was to make sure the theme used (Casino Theme) would work correctly before implementing the theme enhancements in the